tonytvo/blog-generator/content/blog/radical-candor-summary/index.md

 # How to say no

 - **How To Say No To Your Extended Family**
+  - one method is to creat rules regarding what you're willing to help with and what you're not willing to help with.
+For example, does your cousin regularly ask you to run errands for him?
+If so, create a "no errands" rule.
+Does your uncle frequently ask you to help him fix his vehicle?
+If so, create a "no auto repair" rule.
+  - another tactic is to create rules concerning *when* you'll help.
+For example, decree that you'll be available to help your relatives on Saturday afternoons.
+The rest of the week is reserved for you, your spouse, and children.
+  - you can also force persistent and manipulative relatives to leave messages.
+For example, when they call you for help, let their calls roll to voicemail.
+When they email you, let some time pass before you reply.
+When they text you, resist the temptation to respond immediately.
+    - this tactic discourages urgent requests, if you cousin knows that it takes you a few days to return his calls or emails, he'll be less likely to approach you with requests that demand immediate action.
+  - These measures are designed to reset your extended family's expectations of you.
+Your relatives might be offended in the beginning.
+They may even show signs of hostility.
+But with time and consistency, they'll learn that you're not the pushover they've come to expect.

 - **How To Say No To Your Spouse**
   - boundaries help us to better understand our loved ones.
 They encourage us to see our spouses and partners as unique individuals with unique feelings, passions, and interests.
 They make it easier to identify our loved ones' needs.
 To that end, they discourage us from using guilt or manipulation to get what we desire.
   - this notion of personal boundaries works in both directions.
 When you set boundaries with your significant other, you convey your individuality, dislikes, opinions, and personal convictions.
 Maintaining these boundaries - that is, acting in accordance with your convictions - inspires respect.